Important Adoption Statistics to Know

 Misconception: “Adoption agencies withhold relevant information about the adoption, birth mother and child.”

-As early as the 1960s, state adoption facilities thought it was better to withhold medical records from adoptive families until the child was 18 years old.
+As recently as the 1960s, state adoption facilities thought it was better to withhold medical records from adoptive families until the child was 18 years old.
 They thought that by not disclosing his or her medical history, the child would have a better chance of being adopted.
 This practice obviously ended up doing more harm than good.

 Other General U.S. Adoption Statistics